 The AFFH-T includes data for all U.S. states, the District of Columbia, and Puerto Rico.
-Users may access data through the AFFH-T at various spatial scales, including geo-boundaries of Census tracts, the Community Development Block Grant (CDBG), the HOME Investment Partnerships Program (HOME), and the Core-based Statistical Area (CBSA).
-In September 2017, HUD delivered a new release of the AFFH-T, Release 4.1.
-This release did not affect the default data version, AFFHT0003, for Local Governments.
-However, the following spatial scales have been added to data version AFFHT0003: County, Public Housing Agency (PHA) Service Area, State entitlement and non-entitlement areas, and State.
+Users may access data through the AFFH-T at various spatial scales, including geo-boundaries of Census tracts, the Community Development Block Grant (CDBG), the HOME Investment Partnerships Program (HOME)3, the Core-based Statistical Area (CBSA), County, Public Housing Agency (PHA) Service Area, State entitlement and non-entitlement areas, and State.
 As shown in Table 2, most data in the AFFH-T are at the Census tract or block group levels.
 The selection of a spatial scale to use as the initial basis for each data element is primarily based on the lowest level in which HUD has faith in its accuracy.
 For example, data elements constructed from the American Community Survey (ACS) data are based on Census tract estimates rather than block group estimates due to concerns about sampling errors.

 Data displayed in the AFFH-T map views are at the Census tract level for Local Governments and for PHAs, and at the county level for States.
-Data displayed in the report tables are aggregated from smaller geographic units (i.e. either the Census tract or block group level) to the CDBG2 and CBSA, PHA Service Area, county, State entitlement and non-entitlement areas, and State levels.
+Data displayed in the report tables are aggregated from smaller geographic units (i.e. either the Census tract or block group level) to the CDBG4 and CBSA, PHA Service Area, county, State entitlement and non-entitlement areas, and State levels.
 As shown in Table 1, the AFFH data are from multiple sources in various years.
 In order to compile them into one mapping tool database, data issued or released at different years need to be adjusted to the same year.
 The Census tract and block group boundaries in the AFFH-T are based on those released by Census in 2010.
-The AFFH-T incorporates minor changes indicated in the ACS "Geography Release Notes" for 2011 and 2012 on the Census Bureau website3, resulting in boundaries and corresponding data adjusted to calendar year 2012.
-The CDBG and HOME jurisdiction, as well as State entitlement and non-entitlement boundaries are based on political jurisdiction boundaries for calendar year 2016.
-The CBSA boundaries are based on OMB 2015 definitions.
+The AFFH-T incorporates minor changes indicated in the ACS "Geography Release Notes" for 2011, 2012, and 2015 on the Census Bureau website5, resulting in boundaries and corresponding data adjusted to calendar year 2015.
+The CDBG and HOME jurisdiction, as well as State entitlement and non-entitlement boundaries are based on political jurisdiction boundaries for calendar year 2017.
+The CBSA boundaries are based on OMB 2017 definitions.
 The PHA boundaries are based either on summary level 050 (State-County) or on summary level 160 (State-Place).

-The CDBG level, and the HOME level, level reflect the geographic boundaries for grantees that receive direct allocations of CDBG and HOME funds from HUD.
-CDBG and HOME jurisdictions are not census-designated areas, which mean that these jurisdictional boundaries do not fall consistently along Census tracts or block groups.
-A series of technical procedures were necessary to construct a crosswalk between census-designated areas and CDBG and HOME jurisdictions.
-Census geographic identifiers at the summary level 070 (state-county-county subdivision-place/remainder), summary level 080 (state-county-county subdivision-place/remainder-census tract) and summary level 091 (state-county-county subdivision-place/remainder-census tract-block group) were matched to HUD, CDGB and HOME jurisdiction geographic identifiers.
+The CDBG level, the HOME level and the State entitlement and non-entitlement reflect the geographic boundaries for grantees that receive direct allocations of CDBG and HOME funds from HUD.
+CDBG and HOME jurisdictions as well as State entitlement and non-entitlement level are not census-designated areas, which mean that these jurisdictional boundaries do not fall consistently along Census tracts or block groups.
+A series of technical procedures were necessary to construct a crosswalk between census-designated areas and CDBG, HOME jurisdictions and State entitlement and non-entitlement level Census geographic identifiers at the summary level 070 (state-county-county subdivision-place/remainder), summary level 080 (state-county-county subdivision-place/remainder-census tract) and summary level 091 (state-county-county subdivision-place/remainder-census tract-block group).
+Similarly, although county, place, Census tract and block